Translate Website | Traducir Sitio Web

 Depending on the type of information you provided, you should take the following steps:

 No one likes feeling vulnerable to identity theft, a sneaky and scary crime.
 More and more businesses are offering services they say will protect you from it.
 No company can absolutely prevent identity theft.
-What they can do is monitor your credit records for early signs of trouble, like strange new accounts popping-up in your name.
-Some of them also offer other services.
+What they can do is monitor your credit records for early signs of trouble, like someone applying for a new account in your name, and then notify you.
+Credit monitoring does not stop new accounts from being opened in your name, but a security freeze can do that.
+For information on security freeze, see How to Freeze Your Credit Files.

 Be sure you are getting what you pay for.
 Before you buy anything from an identity theft protection company, read "Nine Things to Check When Shopping for Identity Theft Services," pdf from the Consumer Federation of America.